The Georgia First Offenders Act

 - Reducing probation time

 - Removing some or all collateral consequences from a conviction (like being unable to vote)

-- Allowing for expungement of records after completion of sentence
+- Allowing for legal elimination of records after completion of sentence

 Contact The Waltman Firm today for a consultation if you need to take advantage of Georgia’s first offenders’ act.
 Even if you have entered a plea of guilty or have a criminal record, a drug crime attorney may be able to help you get the benefits of the First Offenders Act in Georgia.